Althairr/leetcode/PalindromeNumber.md

 The `Palindrome` method takes one parameter:
 - `x`: an integer representing the input from the user.

 It returns a boolean.
 If the input is considered to be polindrome, it will return True.
-Do the same for the opposite.
+Return False for the opposite.

 ```python
 class Solution(object):